derhansen/sf_event_mgt/Documentation/ForAdministrators/Waitlist/Index.rst

    waitlist move up process.
 If the move up process does not fulfill your needs, you have to implement an own process.

+   Additionally note, that the default waitlist move up process works in **frontend context** only.

 How does the waitlist move up process work?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~